cse112-sp22-group13/cse112-sp22-group13/admin/meetings/101921_TA_meeting_notes.md

   - Think about recommendations ie Tinder for Recipes
   - Make domain very specific (Breakfast only, Meals under X etc.)
   - Simple clean UI (Han, work the magic!)

+# Adjournment
+There being no further business to discuss, the meeting was adjourned at 8:30 PM.